Trusted WordPress tutorials, when you need them most.

 • White Labeling: If you are building websites for clients or running a multisite network, you can use custom dashboard logos to white-label the WordPress admin area.
 This means you can remove WordPress branding entirely and replace it with your own to create a custom experience for your clients.

-Whether you own a small business, online store, or blog, it’s important to have a custom dashboard logo to help personalize the backend experience and establish a strong internal brand identity.
+Whether you own an online store, small business, or blog, a custom dashboard logo is important to help personalize the backend experience and establish a strong internal brand identity.

 Method 1: Adding a Custom Dashboard Logo in WordPress Using a Plugin